dmbarbour/glas/docs/GlasDesign.md

          2 /\
           3  ()

 Direct representation of lists is inefficient for many use-cases, such as random access, double-ended queues, or binaries.
-To enable lists to serve many sequential data roles, lists are often represented under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
+To enable lists to serve many roles, lists are often represented under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
 This involves extending the 'Node' type described earlier with logical concatenation and array or binary fragments.

 Binaries receive special handling because they're a very popular type at system boundaries (reading files, network communication, etc.).
 Logically, a binary is a list of small integers (0..255).
 For byte 14, we'd use `0b1110` not `0b00001110`.
 But under the hood, binaries will be encoded as compact byte arrays.